VETH(4) Linux Programmer's Manual VETH(4)

 pair in one network namespace and the other end in another network namespace, thus allow-

 ing communication between network namespaces.
-To do this, one first creates the veth de-
+To do this, one can provide the netns pa-

 ethtool(8) can be used to find the peer of a veth network interface, using commands some-